-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Humana Group Medicare Advantage PPO Plan.
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, Humana Group Medicare Advantage PPO Plan.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information

 There are different types of Medicare health plans.
 Humana Group Medicare Advantage PPO Plan is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+Humana Group Medicare Advantage PPO Plan does not include Part D prescription drug coverage.
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.